Bruce Lehrmann: ACT trial inquiry

 Following the collapse of the criminal trial, Drumgold sent a letter to the ACT chief police officer calling for a public inquiry into the case to look at "both political and police conduct".
 The letter also alleged that police investigators were "clearly aligned with the successful defence of this matter".
 The Australian Federal Police Association published a statement calling the allegations a "smear" and unproven while also calling for an investigation into the case.
 The ACT government subsequently announced an independent inquiry into the case.

 The inquiry was chaired by Walter Sofronoff.
 The inquiry heard that police assessed the evidence as insufficient to prosecute, and "expressed a number of concerns about the case".
 The inquiry subsequently heard that ACT police had been using the wrong legal threshold for charging suspects, and that the ACT had the lowest rate of charging for sexual assault in Australia.
-The senior investigating officer admitted that police made a mistake in providing Higgins' private counselling notes to Lehrmann's legal team.
+The senior investigating officer admitted that police made a mistake in providing Higgins's private counselling notes to Lehrmann's legal team.

 The final report was leaked to News Corp journalist Janet Albrechtsen before being submitted to the ACT Chief Minister.
 It contained adverse findings against Drumgold, who resigned following its release to the media.
 The review found that it was appropriate to prosecute the matter.
 Recommendations issued included training police on handling of protected confidential material, disclosures to the defence, and the threshold for charging over sexual offences.

 Drumgold successfully challenged the adverse findings against him in the ACT Supreme Court.
 The Supreme Court found that contact between Sofronoff and Albrechtsen gave rise to an impression of bias.
 In March 2025, there was a finding by the ACT Integrity Commission that Sofronoff had engaged in "serious corrupt conduct" due to their extensive contact with Albrechtsen.